ralls/jira-time-tracker/README.md

 #### Time Spent
 The sum of time spent in `days hours minutes seconds`

-Options:
+#### Options:
+* Reset
-Reset - Reset the timer to `0d 0h 0m 0s` on the issue.
+  *Reset the timer to `0d 0h 0m 0s` on the issue.
 Useful for when you log time and want to start over.
+* Delete
-Delete - Delete the issue from the tracker.
+  *Delete the issue from the tracker.
 Useful if you're done with the project.